Jacob-Westergren/Jacob-Westergren.github.io/index.md

 ### Sign Language Reconstruction
 <p>
-  Built a Vector Quantized Variational Auto-Encoder (VQ-VAE) to encode sign language gestures into latent vectors for reconstruction.
-The goal was to explore potential building blocks in sign language.
+  Built a Vector Quantized Variational Auto-Encoder (VQ-VAE) to encode sign language gestures into latent vectors for reconstruction, with the goal of exploring the potential existence and usage of building blocks in sign language.
 While the model effectively clustered gestures and reconstructed them, it struggled to capture subtle finger movements.
 </p>
 <ul>
   <li><b>Dataset:</b> RWTH Phoenix dataset</li>